 - She’d loved being a hands-on mom, and had to rebuild a sense purpose after her last child left home.

-- Her self-worth had suffered from her lifelong battle with food, but also from an embattled relationship with her father where he constantly had constantly criticized her a child.
+- Her self-worth had suffered from her lifelong battle with weight.
+But that was highly entrenched with an embattled relationship with her father where he constantly had constantly criticized her a child.
 She was insecure around others, and a lot of our work focused on building a sense of competence.

-- Plus, depression ran in her family, especially on her mother’s side.
+- Depression ran in her family, especially on her mother’s side.
 She could remember her grandmother not getting out of bed for long stretches of time, her door shut, isolating herself from her family.
 She’d never wanted to be like her.

 But at times, Patricia hit a wall, feeling like something invaded her being.
 She’d become weary of doing anything.
 She’d lose the desire to hear her grandkids’ voices.
 She’d have to make herself go to work.
 Then she’d come home and want to sleep, intrusive thoughts of hurting herself crowding her mind.